ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-concepts-state.md

 <properties
-   pageTitle="定義及管理狀態 |Microsoft Azure"
-   description="如何定義和管理 Service Fabric 中的服務狀態" services="service-fabric"
-   documentationCenter=".net"
-   authors="appi101"
+   pageTitle="Defining and managing state | Microsoft Azure" description="How to define and manage service state in Service Fabric" services="service-fabric" documentationCenter=".net" authors="appi101"